 - and the Rhode Island Greening.

-The number of apples available lead to numerous apple dishes found at most meals.
+The apples were primarily grown to make hard cider, the most popular drink in colonial America.
+However, the number of apples available lead to numerous apple dishes found at most meals.
 It’s been suggested the number of apple dishes began the saying ‘As American as apple pie’, although the saying has also been linked to World War II.